SE-UUlm/snowballr/wiki/Contributing.md

    git push origin vX.Y.Z
    ```

-7. Then the CI automatically creates a new release.
+7. Then the CI automatically creates a new release and deploys the new application version to the production server.

 ## Teamscale Integration